mascomen4/parallel_programming_open_source/README.md

 **Before you start, if you have an installed virtual machine, I would really recommend to run linux ubuntu in the virtual machine and use gfortran from there.**

 ### Labs progress:
-1. task1, task2 are done.
-Task3 and task4 remains
+1. A little work on ex2 remains.
+The rest is done.
 2. x
 3. x
 4. x